Miguelito291126/gDisasters-Revived/README.md

 # PRESERVATION PROJECT - ORIGINALLY LOST MOD

-Original Creators: Miguel Jimenez, Odvivalgo, Juno, Astral, Bcat, Harry Dalton, and Tempested (Copyright © 2021).
+Original Creators: Bcat, Harry Dalton, and Tempested (Copyright © 2021).

 LEGAL AND LICENSE NOTICE: This mod was originally published in 2021 and was in a "Lost Media" state.
 The code and resources belong exclusively to their original authors.